najeeb464/MVP/README.md

 # Environment SETUP
-1)First create  virtual environment on your local system.You have two option either create using pip venv module using the listed link https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/ or using anaconda virtual environment setup
+1) First create  virtual environment on your local system.You have two option either create using pip venv module using the listed link https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/ or using anaconda virtual environment setup